richafnu/Viva/Viva/learning/workday-create-raas-report.md

 This report should be created from the primary Workday admin account to avoid any privacy and security related concerns.
 Currently we're syncing historic and present assignments.
 Here, learner record sync is abbreviated as **LRS**.

-1. **Sign in to the Workday Portal**
+1. **Sign in to the Workday Portal**:
     1. **Sign in**.
     2. Search for the tasks "Create Custom Report."

-2. Configure the report parameters
+2. Configure the report parameters:
     1. Name the report "Viva Learning LRS Assignments Report".
 The report name must match this string.
     2. Set Report Type as "Advanced."
     3. Mark checkbox "Enable as Web service."